Find Affordable College Courses

 $11,250 Average Tuition & Fees

-Our analysis found Faith International University to be the best value school for theological and ministerial studies students who want to pursue a degree in Washington.
-Located in the medium-sized city of Tacoma, Faith is a private not-for-profit school with a small student population.
+Our 2023 rankings named Faith International University the best value school in Washington for theological and ministerial studies students.
+Located in the medium-sized city of Tacoma, Faith is a private not-for-profit college with a fairly small student population.

 $11,970 Average Tuition & Fees

-Out of the 6 schools in Washington that were part of this year’s ranking, Northwest University - College of Adult and Professional Studies landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Northwest University - College of Adult and Professional Studies is a great value for theological and ministerial studies students.
 Located in the suburb of Kirkland, Northwest University CAPS is a private not-for-profit college with a small student population.

 In-state tuition fees for undergraduate students at Northwest University CAPS are $11,970 per year.
 On average, theology graduates from Northwest University CAPS take out $23,310 in student loans while working on their degree.

-Read full report on Theological & Ministerial Studies at Northwest University - College of Adult and Professional Studies
+Full Theological & Ministerial Studies at Northwest University - College of Adult and Professional Studies Report

 #3